 - Suicidal thoughts and behavior

-Some users claim that Zoloft provided them no relief, despite the drug manufacturer's claims of successfully treating depression.
-In many cases, these patients experienced the harmful side effects of the drug without the advertised benefits.
+Some users claim that Zoloft provided no relief, despite the drug manufacturer's claims that the drug successfully treats depression.
+In many cases, patients experience the harmful side effects of the drug without the advertised benefits.